Is future fractional? Everythings getting tokenized

 This token is then used to process the payment.
 The real card number is kept safe and sound, away from prying eyes.

-- Card Registration: You add your card details to a digital wallet or payment app.
+- You enter your card into a wallet or app.

-- Token Request: The app sends a request to a token service provider (TSP), like Mastercard or Visa, to create a token.
+- The app asks a token provider (like Visa) to generate a token.

 Real-life example: Apple Pay and Samsung Pay